blrchen/chatgpt-lite/README.md

-# GPT Lite
+# ChatGPT Lite

 English | [简体中文](./README.zh-CN.md)

-GPT Lite is a fast ChatGPT UI demo application built using Next.js and AntD.
+ChatGPT Lite is a fast ChatGPT UI application built using Next.js and And Design.
 It supports both OpenAI and Azure OpenAI accounts.

 Example use cases for GPT Lite include: